uncbiag/uncbiag-academic-kickstart/content/authors/xu-han/_index.md

 - Alumni
 ---

-Xu Han is a graduate student in computer science.
-He works on image registration approaches for images with pathologies.
+Xu Han finished his Ph.D. in computer science in 2020.
+He worked on image registration approaches for images with pathologies.